|Puerto Morelos Services -

 alternative, pick up one of the local Spanish language dailies.
 Some of them are

-quite outrageous and have lots of pictures.
+quite outrageous and have lots of pictures, some of them quite tasteless.
 In Playa del Carmen and Cancun you

 will be able to find other papers like the New York Times.